-The world mission scene is filled with examples of the church growing through networks of multiplying simple/house churches.
-It is the hearts desire of 1God.Community to encourage and facilitate this movement.
-It is also hoped that these simple gatherings will continue to be affiliated with 1God.Community, not in a role of oversight, but one of fellowship.
-We chose to label these "Simple Gatherings" to emphasize this is something every believer can help start, as well as to unload much of the baggage associated with the term "church." (learn more about the Greek word "ekklesia.")
+Around the world we see numerous examples of the church growing through networks of multiplying small, simple communities, or microchurches.
+It is the mission and heart desire of 1God.Community to encourage and facilitate this movement.
+It is also hoped that these simple gatherings will continue to be affiliated with 1God.Community, not in a role of oversight or authority, but one of fellowship and cooperation in continuing the microchurch multiplication mission.
+We choose to label this a "SIMPLE ORGANIC CHRISTIAN COMMUNITY,” or simply Communities, to emphasize that:

 (while these resources may espouse doctrinal perspectives you disagree with, they generally present universal principles applicable to all)